-In fact, 48 per cent of respondents to NAVEX Global's 2015 Ethics & Compliance Benchmark Report said that their training programme had been used as part of a defence for their organisation in a lawsuit or agency action-or to help secure a better position in a settlement.
-On average, survey respondents noted that their training programme had been used in a defence setting four times in the past three years.
+In fact, 48 percent of respondents to NAVEX's 2015 Ethics & Compliance Benchmark Report said that their training program had been used as part of a defense for their organization in a lawsuit or agency action-or to help secure a better position in a settlement.
+On average, survey respondents noted that their training program had been used in a defense setting four times in the past three years.

 Training mandates-whether in laws and regulations or incorporated into settlement terms presented by government enforcement agencies-have become commonplace.
-Enforcement agencies around the globe
+Enforcement agencies around the globe increasingly

-\$23.1 billion The US Department of Justice (DOJ) collected more than \$23 billion in fines, penalties and settlements in 2015.
-1 5% A typical organisation loses 5 percent of its annual revenue to fraud, an average of \$150 million per organisation.
+\$23.1 billion The Department of Justice (DOJ) collected more than \$23 billion in fines, penalties and settlements in 2015.
+1 5% A typical organization loses 5 percent of its annual revenue to fraud, an average of \$150 million per organization.
 Applied to the estimated 2016 gross world product, this figure translates to a global fraud loss of nearly \$6.3 billion.
 2 \$1.5 billion Claims under the Foreign Corrupt Practices Act (FCPA) are showing continued highs, with more than \$1.5 billion collected in fines and penalties in fiscal 2016.
-3 8,954 Fair Labor Standards Act (FLSA) in the US cases hit a record high in fiscal 2015, with 8,954 filings.
-4 \$51M In 2016 a whistleblower received \$51 million for sounding the alarm to the DOJ about improper gifts and grants at a technology company that had retaliated against him for his reporting.
-5 \$246M The US Department of Labor's Wage and Hour Division (WHD) collected and distributed nearly \$250 million in unpaid back wages.
+3 89,385 89,385 private-sector discrimination charges were reported to the Equal Employment Opportunity Commission (EEOC) in fiscal 2015, continuing the trend of sky-high private-sector enforcement actions.
+4 8,954 Fair Labor Standards Act (FLSA) cases hit a record high in fiscal 2015, with 8,954 filings.
+5 \$51M In 2016 a whistleblower received \$51 million for sounding the alarm to the DOJ about improper gifts and grants at a technology company that had retaliated against him for his reporting.
+6 \$246M The Department of Labor's Wage and Hour Division (WHD) collected and distributed nearly \$250 million in unpaid back wages.
 In fiscal 2015 WHD found violations in 79 percent of agency-initiated investigations.
-6
+7